 What Causes Amphetamine Addiction?

 Nerve cells and neurotransmitters communicate with each other in the brain by releasing chemicals.
 Amphetamine addiction occurs when the drug exerts influence on dopamine and norepinephrine.
-These key set of neurotransmitters in the brain control motivation, reward, alertness, attention, blood flow, and motor control.
+These key sets of neurotransmitters control motivation, reward, alertness, attention, blood flow, and motor control.

 When people abuse amphetamines, these neurotransmitters induce feelings of euphoria.
 They also motivate people to keep using the drugs to continue to experience a rewarding feeling.

 Regular use and failure to seek a substance abuse treatment program results in a tolerance to these drugs.
 The only way to continue achieving the same original effect is to increase the dose.
 This continues for as long as the person continues to take amphetamines.
 A cycle of amplified tolerance and compulsive use soon follows with prominent signs and symptoms.

 Signs of Amphetamine Addiction